International-Data-Spaces-Association/ids-specification/model/model.md

   Dataspace Authority may require participants to obtain some form of business certification.
 A Dataspace authority may also impose technical requirements such as support for the technical enforcement of specific usage policies.
 - A `Participant` is a member of one or more `Dataspaces`.
 A participant registers `Participant Agents` that perform tasks on its behalf.
+- A `Dataspace Registry` manages the registered `Participant Agents` in a `Dataspace`.
+Registration and unregistration processes may be different depending on various aspects.
 - A `Participant Agent` performs tasks such as publishing a catalog or engaging in an asset transfer.
 In order to accomplish these tasks, a participant agent may use a _**verifiable presentation**_ generated from a _**credential**_ obtained from a third-party issuer.
 A participant agent may also use an _**ID token**_ issued by a third-party identity provider.
 Note that a participant agent is a logical construct and does not necessarily correspond to a single runtime process.